pmclanahan/basket-lib/packages/celery/docs/faq.rst

 server).
-When that connection is closed (e.g. because the worker was stopped) the tasks will be re-sent by the broker to the next available worker (or the same worker when it has been restarted), so to properly purge the queue of waiting tasks you have to stop all the workers, and then discard the tasks using :func:`~celery.task.control.discard_all`.
+When that connection is closed (e.g. because the worker was stopped) the tasks will be re-sent by the broker to the next available worker (or the same worker when it has been restarted), so to properly purge the queue of waiting tasks you have to stop all the workers, and then purge the tasks using :func:`celery.control.purge`.

 .. _faq-results: